imagekitio/docs-keep-a-changelog/api-reference/api-introduction/api-keys.md

 ## Deleting keys

-You can delete any existing API keys in your account.
-However, your account will have at least one standard key pair at all times.
+You can delete any existing API key in your account.
+However, your account will always have at least one pair of active standard keys.

 ## Revealing keys

 By default, the private key is masked for security reasons.
-You can click on the reveal icon next to the private key and enter your password to authorize and reveal the API private keys.
+You can click on the reveal icon next to the private key and enter your password to authorize and reveal the private keys.

 ## Restricted API keys